cudoventures/cudos-node/readme.md

 - arguments:
   - `denom-id` `string` `Unique Id that identifies the denom.
 Must be all lowercase` `required: true`
-- options:
+- flags:
   - `--name` `string` `The unique name of the denom.` `required: true`
   - `--from` `string` `The address that is issuing the denom.
 Will be set as denom creator.
-Can be either an addresso or alias to that address` `required: true`
+Can be either an address or alias to that address` `required: true`
   - `--schema` `string` `!!!Insert what is schema here!!!
 Schema-content or path to schema.json.` `required: false`
   - `--chain-id` `string` `The name of the network.` `required`
   - `--fees` `string` `!!!Inert more info here!!!
 The specified fee for the operation` `required: true`